Inheritance Tax may have to be paid on a person’s estate (their money and possessions) when they die.

 Paying Inheritance Tax

 You pay Inheritance Tax using form IHT100.
-You can get the form and instructions to complete it on the HMRC website.

 If you’re valuing the estate of someone who’s died, you may have to value other assets apart from trusts to see if Inheritance Tax is due.